awab-ml/iatoolkit/readme.md

 ## 🚀 Key Features

-*   **🔗 Unified Data Connection**:
+* **🔗 Unified Data Connection**
     * **Natural Language to SQL**: Let your chatbot query relational databases (PostgreSQL, MySQL, SQLite) using everyday language.
     * **Semantic Document Search**: Automatically chunk, embed, and search across your private documents (PDFs, Word, etc.) to provide contextually accurate answers.

-*   **🏢 Enterprise-Ready Multi-Tenancy**:
+* **🏢 Enterprise-Ready Multi-Tenancy**
     * Deploy isolated "Company" modules, each with its own data, tools, and context.
-Perfect for SaaS products or internal departmental agents.
+    * Perfect for SaaS products or internal departmental agents.

+* **🎨 Fully Brandable UI**
+    * Customize the look and feel for each "Company" with its own logos, colors, and even language settings (i18n).
+    * Provides a white-labeled experience for your users.

-*   **🧠 LLM Agnostic**:
+* **🧠 LLM Agnostic**
     * Switch between **OpenAI (GPT-*)** and **Google (Gemini-*)** with a single line change in your configuration.
-No code refactoring needed.
+    * No code refactoring needed.

-*   **🛠️ Developer-First Experience**:
+* **🛠️ Developer-First Experience**
-    *   Built with a clean, **Dependency Injection** architecture.
+    * Built with a clean **Dependency Injection** architecture.
     * High-quality code base with **90%+ test coverage**.
-    *   Powerful Flask-based **CLI** for database setup, API key generation, and more.

-*   **🎨 Fully Brandable UI: Customize the look and feel for each "Company" with its own logos, colors, and even language settings (i18n), providing a white-labeled experience for your users.
-*   **🔒 Security & Observability Built-In**:
+* **🔒 Security & Observability Built-In**
-    *   Comes with integrated user authentication, api-keys, and secure session handling out of the box.
+    * Comes with integrated user authentication, API keys, and secure session handling out of the box.
     * Full traceability with detailed logging of all queries, function calls, token usage, and costs.

-## ⚡ Quick Start: Create a Custom Tool in 30 Seconds
+## ⚡ Quick Start: Try our 'hello world' example

-See how easy it is to give your AI a new skill.
-Just define a method inside your Company class and describe it.
-IAToolkit handles the rest.
+Ready to see it in action?
+Our Quickstart Guide will walk you through downloading, configuring, and launching your first AI assistant in just a few minutes.
+It's the best way to experience the toolkit's capabilities firsthand.

 ## 🤝 Contributing